zmeadows/lldbg/README.md

 - [ ] colored log output
 - [ ] menu option to output log to file
 - [ ] menu option to enable/disable logging (disabled by default)
-- [ ] command line argument to turn on logging at start
+- [ ] don't allow duplicate breakpoints (why does lldb allow this...?)

 ### screenshot